NatSim/NodeJS/README.md

 Project name is **Node JS Assignement**, this project consists of an coding enviroment featuring interaction with a created database.

-Content include:
+🖋Content includes:

 * Connecting to **Mongo Compass Database**
-* Using **CRUD** operationsThanks'Create,Read,Update and Delete' data.
+* Using **CRUD** operationsThanks'Create,Read,Update and Delete' data (Assessment 1 file).
+* Adding pagination to a 'film collection'(Assessment 2 file)